zcaceres/20-dollar-react-dev/README.md

 > 1. There are too many resources for learning online.
 Many are bad quality and a few are stellar.
 I included the absolute best resource for each step that I could find.
 > 2. Most resources do not focus on the [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) that's necessary to internalize the patterns from Javascript and React.
 This does.
 > 3. I believe the fastest way to go from no-experience to employed as a developer is to laser-focus on React.
 The demand for React devs is huge.
 Since this guide focuses entirely on the front-end, you can avoid the months of learning that it takes to understand tools like AWS, databasing, API design and servers etc. etc.

+### What's the difference between libraries and packages?
+> They are often used interchangeably.
+A package is just a library of functionality, meaning that someone has brought together a lot of different functions into one place.

+> Packages take the form of *frameworks* and *libraries*.
+For me, a framework imposes structure on your code.
+A library is more like a collection of functions that you use as you need them.
+A framework is a commitment to organizing your code and functionality in a particular way.

+> For example, [React](https://reactjs.org) is a framework (it imposes structure and organizes your code in a very specific way).
+But [Lodash](https://lodash.com) is a library.

+> You download and install packages using a tool like `npm` and you can then `import` that package.
+That package might be a framework or it might be a library.